fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

 * introduce some easier exampels of working with destructuring, arrays, object, map,
 * add some more info about basic javascript needed to understand the course https://www.youtube.com/watch?v=m55PTVUrlnA
 * talk more about reusability of components and code (compared to regular html)
+* assignments for 1st week should introduce js concents that are heavily used in react.
+Object and array destructuring.
+Object manipulation.
+Arrow functions.
+Map.
+Also no vite first week.
+And not useState.
+If react only do imports, map, and multiple components on the same page.